signalfx/lambda-nodejs/node/signalfx-lambda/README.md

 ## Testing
 Use `node-lambda` to test the wrapper locally.
-1) Install node-lambda via npm install node-lambda
+1) Install node-lambda via `npm install node-lambda`.
-2) Create deploy.env and add the following environment variables which is required to submit data to signalfx
+2) Create deploy.env and add the following environment variables that are required, to submit data to SignalFx:
 ```
  SIGNALFX_API_HOSTNAME=ingest.signalfx.com
  SIGNALFX_API_PORT=443